 The Big Garden Birdwatch

-Running from the 25th - 27th of January 2020, the RSPB's Big Garden Birdwatch is the ideal opportunity to get to know who you're sharing your garden with and contribute some meaningful data to nationwide citizen science.
+Running from the 29 - 31 January 2021, the RSPB's Big Garden Birdwatch is the ideal opportunity to get to know who you're sharing your garden with and contribute some meaningful data to nationwide citizen science.

 Maybe it's a robin on the compost bin, a blackbird in the bushes or terrific tits on your feeders; now is the perfect opportunity to start counting.